Message from the Chair

-We are both Ancaster residents and love being a part of this great yearly event.
-Ancaster Heritage Days has been a staple in Ancaster for almost 40 years, and we are proud to help carry on the tradition.
-Each year we are joined by a wonderful group of volunteers that work year-round to ensure that this event continues to grow.
-Our volunteers are an integral part of the event and without them there would be no Ancaster Heritage Days.
+I am an Ancaster resident and love being a part of this great yearly event.
+Ancaster Heritage Days has been a staple in Ancaster for almost 40 years, and I am proud to help carry on the tradition.
+Each year I am joined by a wonderful group of volunteers that work year-round to ensure that this event continues to grow.
+Volunteers are an integral part of the event and without them there would be no Ancaster Heritage Days.
 If you would like to be involved or hear about what is involved in being on the yearly planning committee, please drop us a line.

 We wish to thank all of our great sponsors who help to make this event a success each year.
 From marching bands in the parade, to KidsWorld, to insurance requirements…everything has a price tag.
 If you or your organization would like to join our sponsorship partners, please be in touch.
 We have an exciting sponsorship package that offers your organization great ways to get noticed and involved.

 Be sure to stay connected through the Ancaster Heritage Days website, Facebook page, and Twitter feed!
 We are always updating and expanding!